 4. Your landing page content should be focused and easy to read.

-From your landing page (home page) title to the heading to the content itself, let the visitor know what she can find on your site.
-Let her know what she can GET on your site.
-Let her know how your site can help her, enlighten her, or amuse her.
+From your Home Page title (usually your landing page) to the page’s heading and content, let visitors know what they can find on your site.
+Let them know what they can GET on your site.
+Let them know how your site can help them, enlighten them, or amuse them.

 Keep your site focused and tight.
 People no longer want to read 1000 words on a landing page.
-They want to find what they want and get out lickety-split.
+They want to find what they’re looking for lickety-split.

 Keep it simple and easy to read.
 Use subheadings, bold text, colored text, and even highlights to quickly draw the reader’s attention to the important points.
 Lots of readers are skim readers (I’m one) – they’ll appreciate the ease of reading.